 Powerful sources of radiation are also employed for the sterilisation of medical devices and pharmaceutical products.
 Irradiation of blood products is used to eliminate cells prone to carry unwanted and dangerous diseases to patients needing a transfusion.
 After this treatment, these products can be administered to the patients.
 These irradiations, like those of food products do not leave any radioactive waste.

 Contact lens wearers will be reassured to know that saline solutions used to clean and pack these glasses are sterilised by irradiation.
 Some readers will be relieved to learn that most cosmetics have undergone gamma irradiation before being put on sale.
 Oils and ointments have a tendency to attract impurities which would be unpleasant when applied.
 This is why cosmetic products are submitted to irradiations which guarantee the absence of any living parasites when used.

-The statues of our ancestors are threatened by insects, wood-eating insects, which attack the wood.
-These two statues, including one virgin, are subject to a cure in order for them to get rid of this pest.
+The statues of past centuries are threatened by wood-eating insects, which attack the wood.
+These two statues, including one virgin, are subject to a cure to get them rid of this pest.
 The treatment is performed at ambient temperature and pressure, without adding chemicals.
 The procedure takes from one to several hours.
-This treatment is only curative. one can see at the bottom of the irradiation cell, the bars of the cobalt-60 source which gamma rays.
+This treatment is only curative.
+One can see at the bottom of the irradiation cell, the bars of the gamma rays cobalt-60 source.

 Irradiations are equally adapted for the curative treatment of heritage objects, as for example; the pest control and disinfection of furniture, statues or even mummies.
 It should not be used for the disinfection of paper, due to the alteration of cellulose induced by the dose of radiation which has to be applied.